djeada/Linux-Notes/notes/networking.md

 nmcli con add con-name eth0 type ethernet ifname eth0 ipv4.method auto
 ```

-### Text-based UI with `nmtui`:
+### Text-based UI with `nmtui`

-If you're on a system without a GUI and find `nmcli` daunting, `nmtui` offers a middle-ground solution.
-It's a text-based UI that facilitates network management.
-Launch it with:
+`nmtui`, or Network Manager Text User Interface, is an excellent alternative for those operating on a system without a GUI or who find the `nmcli` command line interface a bit intimidating.
+It strikes a balance by providing a user-friendly, text-based interface for managing network settings.

+To launch `nmtui`, simply enter the following in your terminal:

 ```
 nmtui
 ```

-After making adjustments, apply them by restarting Network Manager:
+This command opens up a straightforward, menu-driven interface where you can navigate using your keyboard to configure network settings.
+It's particularly useful for:

+- Setting up new connections.
+- Modifying existing connections.
+- Enabling or disabling wired, wireless, and other network interfaces.

+Once you've made your adjustments and saved them within `nmtui`, you can apply these changes by restarting the Network Manager service.
+This ensures that your network configurations are updated and active.
+To restart Network Manager, use:

 ```
 systemctl restart NetworkManager